ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/mobile/intro/_index.md

 ---
-title: Start developing Arm mobile applications
+title: Get started with Arm hardware

-description: The place to start for developers new to Arm in mobile development

 minutes_to_complete: 5